With Earth braced for impact from a planet-killing comet, one family races to reach safety in time.

 This is especially true of Greenland.
 Like other disaster movies (especially those that feature planet-wide destruction), it’s rife with religious overtones.

-In the Bible, the Lord instructs Noah to build an ark in preparation of a planet-killing flood.
-Apocalypse movies have embraced this idea and imagery, along with our obsession with end-times).
+In the Bible, the Lord tells Noah to build an ark in preparation for a planet-killing flood.
+Apocalypse movies have embraced this idea and imagery (along with our obsession with end-times).
 From Deep Impact and 2012 to The Day the Earth Stood Still, arks – vehicles of salvation – crop up repeatedly.

-Like Deep Impact, Greenland’s lottery is the source of the movie’s main tension: who deserves a place in the ark?
+The mechanism features in Greenland, too.
+Here, the lottery is the source of the movie’s main tension: who deserves a place in the ark?
 Who deserves to be saved?

 Why are the Garritys special?